OP-Engineering/op-sqlite/docs/docs/api.md

 ## Loading Extensions

-You can also load runtime extensions to an open database.
-First you need compile your extension to the correct architecture.
+Loading runtime extensions is supported.
+You need compile your extension to the correct architecture.
 Each extension has different build process, so you need to figure how to compile it yourself.

-A high-level step by step guide:
+### Android

-- Compile your extension as runtime loadable extension (`.so` android.
-A `dylib` with no extension on iOS, packed as an `.xcframework` that contains multiple `.framework` folders).
+- Compile your extension to a dynamic library (.so)
-- For android you will need to generate 4 versions, each for each common Android architecture, then place them in a folder `[PROJECT ROOT]/android/app/src/main/jniLibs`.
+- Compile for each common Android architecture, then place them in a folder `[PROJECT ROOT]/android/app/src/main/jniLibs`.
 That path is special and will automatically be packaged inside your app.
 It will look something like this:

   ```text
   /android